 10. Quality and success in a few short years

 - The University of Lincoln was the first new city centre campus to be built in 25 years thanks to public and private subscription contributing £32 million

-- University used as a Pre-Games Training Camp by Paralympic athletes ahead of the London 2012 Olympic and Paralympic Games.
+- The University’s facilities were used as a Pre-Games Training Camp by Paralympic athletes ahead of the London 2012 Olympic and Paralympic Games.